OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Genres contain a list of songs, its preferred to use `displayName` with genres as that will convert the any numbered names into non-numbered names.

 `BaseModel` can be used as an argument type to specify that any music type, while `Parent` can be used as an argument type to only specify music objects that have child items, such as albums or artists.

+### Using menus

+Instead of directly instantiating a menu for an item yourself, you should instead use `ActionMenu` as it will automate the menu creation and click listeners immediately.

 #### Using Settings